hakuhami/gpt-rag/README.md

 # PromiseEval

-This repository the baseline method, RAG through GPT model.
+This repository is the baseline method, RAG through GPT-4o.
+("evaluator.py" is a validation evaluation script for checking and will not be used in production.)

 ## Program architecture